jerryxh/wp-ecommerce-compare-products/readme.txt

 * Fully tested and optimized for all iPads, Android, Kindle and Google Tablets
 * Fully tested and optimized for IOS and Android Mobile platforms.

-= Why We Built it! =

-We love the Compare Products feature that the big e-commerce sites have.
-We have looked at them all and over 12 months have developed what we believe is a product comparison extension for WP e-Commerce that is better than any of them.

 = Mobile Responsive App style admin interface =